• Home

 P-N-P Transistor as Switch

-In order to make transistor to work as a switch, it must be operated in certain regions.
+In order to make the transistor work as a switch, it must be operated in certain regions.
 As it is already known that there are three operating regions in the bipolar junction transistors either it may be NPN or PNP.

 The three regions are:

-• Active Region – In this one of the junction must be kept in the forward mode of biasing and the other junction is at reverse biasing.
+• Active Region – In this one of the junctions must be kept in the forward mode of biasing and the other junction is at reverse biasing.
 This type of operating region in the transistor is referred to as the active region.

 • Saturation Region – In this both the junctions formed due to the interaction of the terminals must be kept in forward biasing mode.
 This type of region is completely active for both the junctions referred to as saturation region.